-Participants highlighted the negative impacts on residents living in these communities.
-They described how children's and adults' mobility was compromised due to safety concerns, and also how the delivery of services, ranging from GP visits to fast food delivery, was also affected.
-Parents worried that their children were growing up in contexts where criminality was normalised, and described their heightened concerns as their children got older and began to spend time out of the home environment.
-They relayed how they kept ringing them on their mobile phones to ensure they were safe.
-They controlled the mobility of younger children by keeping them in-doors or in the back garden and inviting their friends to visit them.
+Participants highlighted the negative impacts on residents living in these communities, with one provider asking 'is it a safe place for any child or is it fair on any child to face such uncertainty and restriction?'.
+They described how children's and adults' mobility is compromised due to safety concerns, with one parent stating that she 'stops worrying when the front door is locked and the bolt is on and they are all in'.
+Participants spoke of how the delivery of services, ranging from GP visits to fast food delivery, was affected, stating that 'GPs don't do house calls where we live'.
+Parents worried that their children were growing up in contexts where criminality is normalised, and described their heightened concerns as their children get older and spend more time out of the home environment.
+They relayed how they kept ringing their children on their mobile phones to ensure they are safe.
+They controlled the mobility of younger children by keeping them in-doors or in the back garden, and inviting their friends to visit them, but acknowledged that if they kept them in too much they would be 'gullible and not street wise', and not develop the skills necessary to live safely in the communities.
 Parents spoke of always being on alert in case trouble broke out.
 Both providers and parents spoke of the lost potential of children living in such conditions, and how some children just get 'glimpses of a proper childhood'.

-While the feuds in the city have impacted on the communities, providers also believed that feuding has a negative impact on the children of feuding families.
+While the feuds in the city have impacted on the communities, providers also believed that feuding has a negative impact on the children of feuding families, stating that 'deep down they [young people] don't like it at all and they wish it was all over'.
 Parents spoke with compassion about these young people but were very protective of their own children and did not want them to be negatively influenced.
 Safety and security were major issues for all participants interviewed.
 Participants across focus groups acknowledged the potential of services to provide safe places for young people to mix with their peers and with responsible adults.

 Participants discussed the level of facilities available within their communities, often highlighting the lack of facilities in comparison to other communities.
-Furthermore, they identified the need for information sharing about facilities, and discussed issues of access to facilities and the extent to which facilities were open to the community.
+Furthermore, they identified the need for information-sharing about facilities and services, and discussed issues of access and the extent to which facilities were open to the community.
 Both parents and service providers claimed that existing facilities could be used more extensively if there were increased levels of staffing.
-Extending the use of local community facilities to host Leaving Certificate grinds at weekends was also raised by both parents and providers.
+Extending the use of local community facilities, for instance, to host Leaving Certificate grinds at weekends was raised by both parents and providers.

 Parents identified gaps in service provision and highlighted the need for supervised parks, a swimming pool, youth clubs, dressing rooms at the pitches and pedestrian lights to make access to facilities safer for children.
-Parents also identified a need for more services for teenagers who hang around and are treated with suspicion by residents who 'see gangs of teenagers around and they think they are up to something, if they sit on the walls or anything like that'.
+Parents also identified a need for more services for teenagers who 'hang around' and are treated with suspicion by residents who 'see gangs of teenagers around and they think they are up to something, if they sit on the walls or anything like that'.

-Some service providers suggested there had been improvements in services in recent times, especially in sports and youth clubs.
-The value of services like the School Completion Programme, the Northside Learning Hub, the local community centres, schools, Family Resource Centres, "the Bays" (Moyross), crèches, the Youth Diversion programme, sports facilities and sports organisations, Youth Cafes, and Barnardos along with after school provision provided through the local schools were acknowledged.
+Some service providers suggested there have been improvements in services in recent times, especially in sports and youth clubs.
+The value of services like schools, the School Completion Programme, the Northside Learning Hub, the local community centres, Family Resource Centres, 'The Bays' (Moyross), crèches, the Garda Youth Diversion Programme, sports facilities and sports organisations, Youth Cafés and Barnardos, along with after-school provision provided through the local schools, was acknowledged.